Kindle Spy Review (KDSpy Review): How Spying On Your Competition Boosts Sales!

 This is a One time payment software for just $47 and comes with a money back guarantee!

-Love it or hate it, niche research, competition analysis, keyword analysis, and getting a winning edge are part of the self-publishing game.
+Love it or hate it, niche research, book research, competition analysis, keyword analysis, and getting a winning edge are part of the self-publishing game.

 In this article, we'll cover Kindle Spy, it's bells & whistles (the word cloud, estimated sales data, the competitor tracking feature, etc.) and the software's main "money" feature: book category analysis.